michaelwangcode/leetcode/README.md

 # LeetCode

-This is a list of all the LeetCode problems I've completed so far.
+A list of all the LeetCode problems I've completed so far.

 Written in JavaScript.